helpingstar/cs285-script/script/CS_285_Lecture_5_Part_4.md

 22. But if we do want to use off-policy samples, we can modify policy gradients using something called importance sampling.
 23. And that's what we're going to cover next.
 24. So what if we don't have samples from P theta of tau?
-25. What if we instead have samples from some other distribution that I'm going to call P bar of tau instead?
+25. What if we instead have samples from some other distribution that I'm going to call P bar(τ) instead?
-26. Now P bar of tau could be a previous policy gradient, but it's not exactly a positive case policy.
+26. Now P bar(τ) could be a previous policy gradient, but it's not exactly a positive case policy.
 27. So you could be trying to reuse old samples that you've generated, or it could even be some other distribution, like for example, demonstrations from a person.
 28. All right, so the trick that we're going to use to modify the policy gradient to accommodate this case is something called importance sampling.
 29. Importance sampling is a general technique for evaluating an expectation under one distribution when you only have samples from a different distribution.